CHS is taking extra precautions to keep pets and the people who love them safe during COVID-19 social distancing.

 It’s easy to fall in love, but caring for a pet is a big commitment.
-Before you visit, make sure you are ready for the changes a pet will bring into your life.
-Make sure you review this checklist to help you prepare.
+Before you apply, make sure you are ready for the changes a pet will bring into your life, both today in the reality of COVID-19 and once your routine returns to normal.
+Review this checklist to help you prepare.

 - Be 18 years old or older.

-- Complete an adoption questionnaire and participate in a conversation with a counselor(s).
+- Complete an adoption application and participate in a conversation with a counselor(s).

 - Show a valid driver’s license or state photo ID with your current address.

-While CHS tries to make the adoption process smooth, the adoption process isn’t necessarily a quick one and may require more than one visit.
+- While CHS tries to make the adoption process smooth, the adoption process isn’t necessarily a quick one.
 Just remember, it’s time well spent—it’s all for your new family member, after all!